-Summer 2018 UPDATE: We are excited to announce that the Burnet County Bison, a.k.a.
-Rockie, will be part of a new display at the Falls On The Colorado Museum in Marble Falls, Texas!
-The exhibit will be unveiled at 10am on Saturday, October 13, 2018.
+2018 UPDATE: We are excited to announce that the Burnet County Bison, a.k.a.
+Rockie, has a permanent home on display at the Falls On The Colorado Museum in Marble Falls, Texas!
 For more info and location, see their website here: http://www.fallsmuseum.org/

 You never know what you'll find when you go fishing...
 In late August 2013, a small piece of bone was seen eroding out of the cutbank of Rocky Creek.
 The bone was the size and shape of a piece of blackboard chalk.
 After a little scratching and picking, two leg bones were revealed… and after a few return digs, it was determined that an almost complete bovine skeleton was present.